 Seabirds and Marine - Europe and Central Asia

-Adapted to the marine environment, seabirds spend most of their lives feeding at sea or by the coast.
-They can be found from the Arctic to the Antarctic.
+Seabirds are those species that have adapted to the marine environment, and so spend most of their lives feeding at sea or by the coast.
+They can be found all over the world, from the Arctic to the Antarctic.
 There are 82 species of seabirds in Europe.
-Read about their characteristics here...

 Imagine the ocean.
 What do you see?
 What do you hear?
 Would it not feel empty without seabirds?
 Seabirds are not just part of the scenery, they are an integral part of the ocean ecosystem.

 Unfortunately, seabirds are one of the most threatened groups of birds in the world: they are in danger from marine litter, climate change, invasive alien species and overfishing.
 Many of them even wind up as bycatch on fishing vessels.
 Read about some of the key threats to seabirds in the European Union here.